GiacomoGovonii/Data-Science-Python/README.md

 | Right Joystick Left/Right | angular velocity                       |
 | A button                  | drop the next probe                    |
 | B button                  | despawn probes and reset probe counter |

-To modify it, you can edit the `joy_mapping.yaml` file inside the `leo_erc_teleop` package.

-## Using Docker

----
-**NOTE**

-All of the commands in this section should be executed as the `root` user, unless you have configured docker to be [managable as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/).

----